ZhenghuiWan/Class_636_Project/README.md

 :star: See the GUI demo video [here](https://youtu.be/D9BKKvXw6rI)

 # Finished!
+Finished build a neural network form build the environment, collect dataset, training, testing and build visualized GUI.
+Each step was a big challenge for a new learner.
+Practice is the sole criterion for testing truth.
+Thanks to the real exprience, complicated theoritical become more and more clear.
+Then, still keep learning.:punch:

 Thank you Professor [Anxiao Jiang](http://faculty.cse.tamu.edu/ajiang/) who has a significant guide towards my project!

 Thank you TA and grader's great effort during the semester!